addankisrinivas/addankisrinivas/README.md

-# <a href="https://www.linkedin.com/in/srinivasaddanki/">Srinivas Addanki</a>'s IT and Data Analyst Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/srinivasaddanki/">Srinivas Addanki</a>'s IT and Cyber Security Analyst Project Portfolio 🔐

 ## About Me